Bacteria and viruses can cause many common infections. But what are the differences between these two kinds of infectious organisms?

 Be sure to wash your hands before eating, after using the bathroom, and before and after handling food.

-A multitude of vaccines are available to help prevent various viral and bacterial illnesses.
+Many vaccines are available to help prevent various viral and bacterial illnesses.
 Examples of vaccine-preventable diseases include:

 Talk to your doctor about the vaccines that are available to you.